Exact solutions of Cotton Gravity in its Codazzi formulation: Spherically symmetric static vacuum solutions

-where we have identified the integration constants as the Schwarzschild mass $2M_s$ and the cosmological constant (emerging naturally as an integration constant), while $\gamma r$ is the linear term found by Harada in \cite{harada2021emergence}.
-It is straightforward to obtain the CG analogue of the Reissner Nordstrom solution by considering the energy momentum tensor $T^a_b = -Q/r^4\times \hbox{diag}[-1,1,1-1]$ of a point mass with electric charge $Q$ which adds the term $8\pi Q/r^2$ to \eqref{Schw2}.
+where we have identified the integration constants as the Schwarzschild mass $2M_s$ and the cosmological constant (emerging naturally as an integration constant), while the linear term $\gamma r$ is inherent of CG.
+This is the solution found by Harada in \cite{harada2021emergence}.

+This solution is unique, since we emphasize that $A=B$ is a necessary (not sufficient) condition for \eqref{vac} for the metric \eqref{staticSS}.
+Any solution with $A\ne B$ will produce ${\cal C}_{ab}={\cal S}_{ab}-8\pi \mathscr{T}_{ab}=0$ in GR, but with ${\cal S}_{ab}=8\pi \mathscr{T}_{ab}\ne0$, while in CG it will lead to \eqref{nonvac}, not to the vacuum equations \eqref{vac}. so it cannot be a CG vacuum solution of \eqref{staticSS}.
+This is an important result, suggesting that CG complies with Birkhoff's theorem with \eqref{Schw2} being the unique vacuum solution for static spherical symmetry in CG, though a rigorous proof is outside the scope of this paper.

+This result does not arise with the Cotton formulation (see Appendix B), since $C_{abc}=0$ in \eqref{original} leads to a complicated third order differential equation that couples the metric functions $A,\,B$ and their derivatives, so it admits an infinite number of solutions.
+Setting $A=B$ when computing \eqref{original} for \eqref{staticSS} leads to \eqref{ODE3}-\eqref{Schw2}, but there is an infinite number of solutions for $A\ne B$ that comply with ${\cal T}_{abc}=0$ and thus $C_{abc}=0$, which are erroneously regarded as vacuum solutions, when they are strictly solutions with vanishing generalized angular momentum (a confusion that is clearly identified in the critique of \cite{clement2024}).
+In fact, as shown in Appendix B, substitution of \eqref{TabST}, the most general energy momentum for \eqref{staticSS}, into condition ${\cal T}_{abc}=0$, with ${\cal T}_{abc}$ given by \eqref{Tcot}, leads to a fluid with nonzero $\rho,\,p,\,P$ (see \cite{response2024}), further showing that these are not vacuum solutions of CG.

+In a recent article Gogberashvili and Girgviliani \cite{gogberashvili2023general} explored solutions of $C_{abc}=0$ with $A$ taking the form \eqref{Schw2} and $B\ne A$ kept as free function.
+They analyzed their properties, but none of them is a vacuum solution and none bears any relation with a point mass solution, though this can only be seen through the Codazzi formulation.

+It is straightforward to extend the CG vacuum solution \eqref{Schw2} to a Reissner-Nordstrom CG solution with the energy momentum tensor $T^a_b = -Q/r^4\times \hbox{diag}[-1,1,1-1]$ of a point mass with electric charge $Q$.
+This introduces the following modifications of \eqref{codazzi3a} and \eqref{ODE3}